philipcristiano/resume/resume.md

     Songkick.com
     February 2008 - September 2009

-    * Promoted from Intern to Contract Developer
-    * Developed remotely and 6 months in London on site
+    * Developed remotely and then 6 months in London on site
     * Maintained media player plugins in C/C++/Objective-C
     * Developed cross-platform GUIs to upload plugin data
-    * Designed and implemented OAuth API for Ruby on Rails server
+    * Designed and implemented OAuth API with Ruby on Rails
-    * Developed user story case example
+    * Developed user story case examples in Cucumber
+    * Promoted from Intern to Contract Developer

 ### Tech Analyst